Posts Tagged ‘Twitter’

 Friday, July 23rd, 2010

-Promoted Tweets via TwitterHey, Josh here from the Internet Beacon.
-We are a Search Engine Optimization (SEO) firm located in Reisterstown, Maryland.
+twitter promoted tweets How To Use Your Promoted Tweets to Advance on TwitterHey, Josh here from the Internet Beacon.
+Our company is a Search Engine Optimization (SEO) firm located in Reisterstown, Maryland.
 What we do, SEO, is a subcategory of Internet Marketing.
 Similar to traditional advertising, SEO is all about getting your Brand out there.
 In this case, we´re working to get your website in front of customers through search engines like Google, Yahoo, and Bing.
 For more quick, useful information, check out our SEO Answers page, our SEO Glossary, and our blog posts on SEO.

 Twitter is a powerful social network platform.
 For a long time, people were unsure of how to make money on it.
 Strategies emerged and SEO experts learned that by using the connectivity with other Internet users, you could grow your circle of influence.
 However, Twitter itself was still barely treading water in a financial sense.
 After multiple attempts, it seems like they may have a solution, one that could prove useful for those looking to promote their business on Twitter.